-The staged drought response program requires actions to be taken by the Castle Rock Water, Parks, Community Relations and Finance Departments.
+The staged drought response program requires actions to be taken by Castle Rock Water, Parks, Communications and Finance Departments.
 In addition, Town staff are expected to follow water use restrictions imposed by the staged drought response program.
 The roles and responsibilities are provided below.

 - Castle Rock Water administer, implement, and enforce the staged drought response program.
-The Castle Rock Water Director will ultimately be responsible for facilitating necessary communication and coordination with other departments. - Parks and Recreation coordinate outdoor irrigation efforts on Town-owned property closely with Castle Rock Water. - Community Relations and Development Services communicate with appropriate state and federal agencies regarding drought conditions and responses, convey the drought declaration and key messages to the public, and aid in implementing the public drought campaign. - Finance Department closely monitor revenue and coordinate with Castle Rock Water to develop drought surcharges if necessary. - All Town Departments follow water use restrictions imposed by the staged drought response program, and enforce water use guidelines and all other imposed regulations and ordinances.
+The Castle Rock Water Director will ultimately be responsible for facilitating necessary communication and coordination with other departments. - Parks and Recreation coordinate outdoor irrigation efforts on Town-owned property closely with Castle Rock Water. - Communications and Castle Rock Water- communicate with appropriate state and federal agencies regarding drought conditions and responses, convey the drought declaration and key messages to the public, and aid in implementing the public drought campaign. - Communications, Castle Rock Water and Development Services communicate with appropriate developers, home builders and others involved in construction within the community

+- Finance Department closely monitor revenue and coordinate with Castle Rock Water to determine if operating reserves, revenue stabilization reserves or catastrophic failure reserves are needed for operations. - All Town Departments follow water use restrictions imposed by the staged drought response program, and enforce water use guidelines and all other imposed regulations and ordinances.